yihui/yihui.org/content/tinytex/_index.md

 For Windows users, save the batch file [install-bin-windows.bat](https://yihui.org/tinytex/install-bin-windows.bat) (open this link and press `Ctrl + S`), and double click it.[^2] Please note that it requires PowerShell ([at least version 3.0](https://docs.microsoft.com/en-us/powershell/scripting/setup/starting-windows-powershell-on-earlier-versions-of-windows)).
 If your Windows version is too low and does not have PowerShell, follow [this article](https://docs.microsoft.com/en-us/powershell/scripting/setup/starting-windows-powershell-on-earlier-versions-of-windows) to install it.
 The installation directory is `%APPDATA%/TinyTeX`, where `APPDATA` is an environment variable that typically points to the path `C:\Users\Your Name\AppData\Roaming`.[^3]

 Alternatively, Windows users can use Chocolatey or Scoop to install TinyTeX.
-Please see the Github repo [tinytex-releases](https://github.com/rstudio/tinytex-releases) for instructions.
+Please see the GitHub repo [tinytex-releases](https://github.com/rstudio/tinytex-releases) for instructions.

 To uninstall TinyTeX, simply delete the folder from your file manager/browser, or use command line: